 Or if you prefer something in acrylic…

 That’s the end of the LONG post where I shared several superb thread storage ideas.
-Some of these sewing thread holders can be bought at store and some can be easily made at home.
+Some of these sewing thread holders can be bought at a store and some can be easily made at home.
 I also shared how I store my threads at the end of the post.

-If you’re wondering what was inside the butter cookie box that shattered my 5 year old heart.
+If you’re wondering what was inside the butter cookie box that shattered my 5-year-old heart.
 The answer is; IT WAS FULL OF THREADS!

 Now, every time I go to someone’s place I’m afraid to look in the cookie and candy boxes, lest there be threads or something else inside.
 Like I said, some people like to use everyday objects to just serve the purpose and that’s where things start getting confusing.

 If you would like to get ideas on fabric storage you can check out the post 19+ Amazing Fabric Storage Ideas For Sewing Rooms.

 Pin this image for your future reference!

 Lastly, if you enjoyed this post DO pin it or share it with your friends on Facebook!